DavidJCobb/gcc-plugin-bitpack/README.md

 ```

 (Yes, the example above could be accomplished using the `lu_bitpack_range(min, max)` attribute, but only because I made the item categories contiguous for clarity.
 In a real-world scenario, global item IDs may not be sorted by category: weapons and armor may be interleaved together, and in that case, you'd need a more complex mapping between global and category-local IDs.)

+There are some constraints that the transform functions have to operate under; refer to the documentation for transform options below.

 ## Building